eduardaalvess/eduardaalvess/README.md

 💛 I really love cats 🐱, books 📚 and Beyoncé 🎤

-🍭 Fun fact: I spend all day listening to rain noise on Spotify.
+🍭 Fun fact: I spend all day listening to rain sounds on Spotify.

 ### Skills⚡️